 For many marketers, email opt-in requirements seem restrictive.

 But double opt-in consent is actually beneficial.
 Consenting indicates a recipient is genuinely interested in your offering and wants to engage with you — at least initially.
 It’s up to you to win the contact’s long-term interest and loyalty after that.

-The California Consumer Privacy Act goes into effect in January 2020 and mimics the EU’s GDPR (General Data Protection Regulation) law.
-Both laws give individuals more control over their personal data, restrict what organizations can do with that data, and give regulators the power to fine non-compliant organizations.
+The California Consumer Privacy Act took effect in January 2020 and mimics the EU’s GDPR (General Data Protection Regulation) law.
+Both laws give individuals more control over their data, restrict what organizations can do with that data, and give regulators the power to fine non-compliant organizations.

 Are you ready to ramp up your email marketing efforts in 2020 and beyond?
 Make sure you have the right tools to get started.

-Personalize is an AI-powered personalization tool that reveals products and services people are most interested in, giving you 50% better response rates and increased revenue.
+Personalize is an AI-powered personalization tool that reveals the products and services your customers are most interested in, giving you 50% better response rates and increased revenue.

 Personalize hooks directly into your CRM or email platform, providing the data you need to build automated personalized campaigns – your way!

-Future-proof your email marketing campaigns.
-Check out Personalize and sign up for a free 30-day trial today.
+Set up your email marketing campaigns for long-term success.
+Check out Personalize and sign up for a no-cost 30-day trial today.